zhuocai/zhuocai.github.io/docs/index.md

 ---

 I am currently a PhD student in Computer Science and Engineering in the Hong Kong University of Science and Technology (HKUST).
-I am lucky to be co-advised by two great advisors, [Amir Goharshady](https://amir.goharshady.com) (now an associate professor in the University of Oxford) and [Dimitris Papadopoulos](https://www.cse.ust.hk/~dipapado/index.html).
-I am interested in the intersection of applied cryptography, blockchains, security & privacy, algorithms, game theory and formal verification.
+I am proud to be co-advised by two great advisors, [Amir Goharshady](https://amir.goharshady.com) (now an associate professor in the University of Oxford) and [Dimitris Papadopoulos](https://www.cse.ust.hk/~dipapado/index.html).
+My research is generously supported by the Hong Kong PhD Fellowship Scheme (HKPFS).
+I am interested in the intersection of applied cryptography (especially on zkSNARKs and MPC), game theory and blockchains.

 Before starting PhD, I was a MPhil in the Amir's group during 2021~2023.
 Before coming to HKUST, I received my Bechalor's degree in Automation from Tsinghua University in 2021.